ECS153/final-project-cybergang/vault/README.md

 Overall, our vault application focuses on a safe login and protected passwords.
 The application deals with error handling in the case of empty fields or any sort of way by which users can bypass a step.
-We register users and store them in a database that contains fields for the user, password, authentication form and whether or not the account is verified.
+We register users and store them in a database that contains fields for the user, password, salt, authentication form and whether or not the account is verified.
 Most of the contributions for the overall design and flow of html of the application, including setting up the database itself was done by Julia.
 To differentiate between email and phone verification, Luis and Steven worked on functions that would allow